Kim Kardashian Stops Filming, Warns Rob & Chyna Not To Flash Wealth On Instagram

 However, after the horrific incident in Paris, Kim Kardashian and Kris Jenner agreed that the family needed to take a step back from social media.

 The Kardashians gathered for a big family dinner at Kourtney’s house when Kim Kardashian returned home to California after the robbery.
 Kris Jenner brought her boyfriend Corey Gamble, Kourtney’s on-again-off-again boyfriend Scott Disick was present, and so was Rob Kardashian and his then-pregnant fiancee Blac Chyna.

+A post shared by Kim Kardashian West (@kimkardashian) on

 Security was obviously on everyone’s mind as the celebrity family sat down to eat.

-A post shared by Kim Kardashian West (@kimkardashian) on

 Kris Jenner suggested to Kourtney that she have her windows tinted so that people couldn’t peer in unexpectedly but Kourtney disagreed.

-“I would worry about someone walking down the street and looking in here.”
+“I would worry about someone walking down the street and looking in here.
+It’s a security measure.”

 The Paris robbery really seemed to shake Kris Jenner up.
 In her solo interview, the mother and manager said that she wanted to “keep her kids safe.”
 After the robbery, the Kardashians and Jenners have significantly increased their security.